 What Happens During a Session?

 The way in which therapy progresses may differ from doctor to doctor.
-However, the sessions usually take place in four main phases: assessment, preparation, administration, and finally “integration.”
+However, the sessions usually take place in three main phases namely: assessment, preparation, administration and finally “integration.”

 During the administration session, the therapist will give the individual a micro-dosage of psilocybin.
 Once the effects start to kick in (about 60 minutes after ingestion), the therapist will offer guidance and assistance where needed (without interfering too much, but rather playing an assistive role).